 The only way out of this situation is to learn to live in the present moment rather than dwelling on what happened years ago.
 The time that has passed cannot be recovered, but what you have right now is what you can make worthwhile.
 So, if you’re willing to work through it, talk to your partner and be positive.
-You will be able to come up with better solutions if you do so.
+You can come up with better solutions if you do so.

-Don’t think of you two as a single entity; each of you has a separate life.
-It is acceptable to separate from the partner, and when you do things for yourself, you will feel better and will not be burdened by anyone.
+Don’t think of you two as a single entity; each has a separate life.
+It is acceptable to separate from the partner; when you do things for yourself, you will feel better and will not be burdened by anyone.

 #4.
 Ancient Thinking

 Older couples typically have very traditional views on life.
-Chances are, one of them evolves with the times, while the other remains steadfast in their beliefs.
-This can lead to disagreements and make it difficult to stay on the same page with your partner.
+Chances are, one evolves with the times while the other remains steadfast in its beliefs.
+This can lead to disagreements and make it challenging to stay on the same page with your partner.

-It is sometimes the way we are conditioned, and not everyone is able to change.
+It is sometimes the way we are conditioned, and not everyone can change.
 People have morals, which is perfectly fine.
 In that case, find a middle ground and talk it out if the issues are serious.
 If not, you are free to let go.